-- Develop understanding and better practice of Vocal health, including safe phonation - Improve awareness of alignment and grounding and their importance in centring the breath - Develop awareness and improved use of breathing muscles and more consistent connection to breath support - Develop a more flexible voice, improving upon pitch range, resonance and articulation, using forward placement and being able to vary pace, rhythm and volume - Learn safe physical and vocal workouts - Connect the vocal work to all the other strands of the course, remaining on voice and communicative in all classes - Be audible and clear in all rehearsal and theatre spaces, to fill the space whether it is proscenium arch, traverse, on three sides in the round or outdoors - Be flexible enough in vocal use to sound convincing in verse (and prose) from differing styles and historical periods, (as well as adapting to the requirements of appropriate vocal use for mechanical media) - Apply all the above as well as the student's imagination and experience to the interpretation of text: verse, prose and drama; students allying their energy to the author's by picking up on language choices, imagery, punctuation, phrasing, rhetorical devices and the use of time, place and action to communicate the text effectively.
+- Develop understanding and better practice of vocal health, including safe phonation - Improve awareness of alignment and grounding and their importance in centring the breath - Develop awareness and improved use of breathing muscles and more consistent connection to breath support - Develop a more flexible voice, improving upon pitch range, resonance and articulation, using forward placement and being able to vary pace, pause, rhythm, pitch, volume and tone - Learn safe physical and vocal workouts - Connect the vocal work to all the other strands of the course, remaining on voice and communicative in all classes - Be audible and clear in all rehearsal and theatre spaces, to fill the space whether it is proscenium arch, traverse, on three sides or in the round - Be flexible enough in vocal use to sound convincing in verse (and prose) from differing styles and historical periods, (as well as adapting to the requirements of appropriate vocal use for mechanical media) - Apply all the above as well as the student's imagination and experience to the interpretation of text: verse, prose and drama; students allying their energy to the author's by picking up on language choices, imagery, punctuation, phrasing, rhetorical devices and the use of time, place and action to communicate the text effectively.

 Voice combines class work and tutorials.
 Physical and imaginative exercises will be used.
-Students will co-teach a (supervised) physical and vocal workout each term.
+Students will co-teach a (supervised) physical and vocal workout at least twice in the three terms.
 Research will be undertaken and lines learned.